Distribute and Secure a Web Application

 Configuration

-The use case provided in this guide demonstrates enabling a domain for an application hosted on a public website and secures it using Distributed Cloud's javascript challenge, WAF/WAAP, and a CDN.
+The use case provided in this guide demonstrates enabling a domain for an application hosted on a public website and secures it using Distributed Cloud's JavaScript challenge, WAF/WAAP, and a CDN.
 The following actions outline the activities in domain setup and securing the web app:

 -